balladeer/effective-enigma/burrow/content/03_twist.md

 I navigated the sharp left turn, grateful that only path-blocking fan was further down the right path.
 With luck, I would find a vent to exit the ducts straight ahead, past the locked door.

-"All-clear," I shout-whispered back to Ágdá; something about being in a duct made talking at normal volume feel unwise.
+"All-clear," I shout-whispered back to Ágdá; being in a duct made talking at normal volume unwise.
 I dismounted, pushing the hoverboard back to Ágdá, who joined me at the ventersection, canvas bag in tow.
 We stayed in separate corners, doing our best to distribute our combined weight; neither of us wanted the metal groans to turn to strains and snaps.

-Back on my board, I clambered down the last stretch of vent, less than twenty meters, until I passed over the door.
-I stopped at a T-junction.
+Back on my board, I clambered across the last stretch of vent, less than twenty meters, until I passed over the door, stopping at a T-junction.
 To my left, the ducts continued a few meters before rising.
-Ahead, at the edge of the green light, I could see the unmoving metal blades of a fan.
+Ahead, at the edge of the green light, I saw the unmoving metal blades of a fan.
 At the bottom of the intersection, a grate.

-I agitated the green goop on my board until its glow strengthened, allowing me to peer down through the grate and make out shapes in the space below.
+I agitated the green goop on my board until its glow strengthened, allowing me to peer through the grate and make out shapes in the space below.
 Large rectangles, bigger than me---desks or shelves, perhaps---filled the room.

-I rolled off the hoverboard, maneuvered it behind me and, with as much force as I could muster, kicked it, sending a chorus of bangs backward as it bounced back toward Ágdá.
+I rolled off the hoverboard, maneuvered it behind me and, launched it back with my left leg, sending a chorus of bangs backward as it ricocheted toward Ágdá.

 Crouching over the junction, I kicked the grate free, then lowered myself through.